What Is Content Marketing?

 Other OUA Examples

 The Office of Undergraduate Admissions produces other types of content marketing.
-Additional examples include videos (for example, What is College Life Really Like?) and student stories (for example, our Journeys microsite).
+Additional examples include videos and student stories.

 Tips for Content Marketing